kailaix/NNFEM.jl/README.md

 NNFEM is a
 * lightweight educational 2D finite element library with **truss and 2D quadrilateral elements**.
 Different constitutive relations are supported, including **plane stress/strain**, **hyperelasticity**, **elasto-plasticity**, etc. It supports **unstructure grid**.
-* nerual network-enabled finite element library, which supports learning a nerual network-based constitutive relations with both direct data (i.e, strain-stress pairs) and indirect data (i.e. full displacement field) via **automatic differentiation**, and solving finite element problems with **network-based constitutive relations**.
+* neural network-enabled finite element library, which supports learning a neural network-based constitutive relations with both direct data (i.e, strain-stress pairs) and indirect data (i.e. full displacement field) via **automatic differentiation**, and solving finite element problems with **network-based constitutive relations**.
 In principle, it allows you to insert and learn a neural network anywhere in your finite element codes.